jasonbender-c3x/Catpilot/docs/WORKFLOW.md

-# openpilot development workflow
+# catpilot development workflow

-Aside from the ML models, most tools used for openpilot development are in this repo.
+Aside from the ML models, most tools used for catpilot development are in this repo.

 Most development happens on normal Ubuntu workstations, and not in cars or directly on comma devices.
-See the [setup guide](../tools) for getting your PC setup for openpilot development.
+See the [setup guide](../tools) for getting your PC setup for catpilot development.

 ## Quick start